Evolved-Commerce-logo

 • On Page Optimization:

 • Reviews: Best way to kill your conversion rate is with poor reviews.
-Any average review rate under a 4 Star can negatively affect your conversions rates.
+Any average review rate under a 4-star can negatively affect your conversions rates.

-• Title: Keyword stuffed title will not only negatively affect your keyword rankings now, but can also lead to consumer confusion.
+• Title: Keyword stuffed title will not only negatively affect your keyword rankings now but can also lead to consumer confusion.
 Make sure your titles follow Amazon’s guidelines so you can check that off your box as a reason for low conversion rates.

 • Imagery: Amazon customers use your images to understand your product more than your bullet points and your description.
-High quality images are a must, with lifestyle images and infographics now almost standard across all good listings.
+High-quality images are a must, with lifestyle images and infographics now almost standard across all good listings.

 • Traffic: How well do we understand where our traffic is coming from? (see organic rankings) Oftentimes we are driving the wrong audience to our pages.
-Are running ad campaigns for terms that are too broad, or for competitors that have a lower priced, higher reviewed product?
+Are running ad campaigns for terms that are too broad or for competitors that have a lower-priced, higher-reviewed product?
 Start taking out traffic sources that are irrelevant to your listing.

-• Price: If your on page optimization checks all the boxes and your traffic, then double check your price!
+• Price: If your on page optimization checks all the boxes and your traffic, then double-check your price!
 Amazon customers are more review sensitive then they are price sensitive, but your price has to be supported by the perceived value of your product.
-Higher priced items will oftentimes require higher review rates, great imagery and A+ or Enhanced Brand Content.
+Higher-priced items will oftentimes require higher review rates, great imagery, and A+ or Enhanced Brand Content.
 Amazon customers need to know what they are buying is quality if you are at a higher price then most of your competition.

 • Coupons and Promotions: If products traffic is solid, consider an incentive.
 Give a coupon or run subscribe and save to give your customers a little push over the edge.